jaygray0919/wsdoc/docs/index.rst

 The container has sleep command as CMD.

-\`npm run develop\` will stop as soon as you exit the container.
-If you like to keep it running, then you may have to run it in background(&) in combination with “nohup”.
+``npm run develop`` will stop as soon as you exit the container.
+If you like to keep it running, then you may have to run it in background(&) in combination with ``nohup``.

 Production Docker Environment